santoshilam/Discipline_Specific_Guidance_for_DMPs/README.md

 Instructions on how to work with the JupyterBook (from the repo linked above)

+# How to contribute

+Since this DMP guidance resource is developed with the intention that it will be maintained by the community and that researchers in any discpline and from anywhere can contribute.
+The most direct way to add to this guidane is to submit a pull request which will be reviewed and then approved.
+The chapter1.md file contains the template, which can be used to create the guidance for a new discipline.
+If you would like to submit an change to an existing guidance document, that too can be submitted as a pull request.

 # Pre-requisites

 Despite trying to keep things simple, we will still be relying on several Python packages to build the book from our files...